-If CMIM is unable to pay the compensation into the CGL SSAS, it should pay that amount direct to Mr M. But had it been possible to pay into the CGL SSAS, it would have provided a taxable income.
+If CMIM is unable to pay the compensation into the CGL SSAS, it should pay it directly to Mr W. But had it been possible to add a sum to the CGL SSAS, this would have provided a taxable income.
 Therefore the initial loss amount should be reduced to notionally allow for any income tax that would otherwise have been paid.

-The notional allowance should be calculated using Mr M's actual or expected marginal rate of tax at his selected retirement age.
-Here, it's reasonable to assume that Mr M is likely to be a basic rate taxpayer at the selected retirement age, so the reduction would equal 20%.
-But as he would be yet to take his tax-free cash sum, the adjustment should only apply to 75% of the compensation, giving a composite reduction of 15% overall.
+The notional allowance should be calculated using Mr W's actual or expected marginal rate of tax at his selected retirement age.
+Here, it's reasonable to assume that Mr W is likely to be a basic rate taxpayer at the selected retirement age, so the reduction would equal 20%.
+If he has not yet taken his tax-free cash sum, the adjustment should only apply to 75% of the compensation, giving a composite reduction of 15% overall.

-CMIM must also pay Mr M £300 for distress and inconvenience in view of the disruption caused to his retirement planning.
+CMIM must also pay Mr W £300 for distress and inconvenience in view of the disruption caused to his retirement planning.

-Details of the calculation must be provided to Mr M in a clear, simple format.
+Details of the calculation must be provided to Mr W in a clear, simple format.

-In all of the circumstances above I think it's fair and reasonable for me to hold CMIM responsible for 100% of Mr M's loss.
+In all of the circumstances above I think it's fair and reasonable for me to hold CMIM responsible for 100% of Mr W's loss.
 It's a matter for CMIM whether it wishes to attempt to recover any of the compensation I'm requiring it to pay from other parties.
-It may take an assignment of Mr M's rights to pursue those parties as a further part of the above-mentioned undertaking, if it wishes to do so.
+It may take an assignment of Mr W's rights to pursue those parties as a further part of the above-mentioned undertaking, if it wishes to do so.

-If Scottish Widows cannot provide a notional value
+If Standard Life cannot provide a notional value